 One of the goals of urban renewal is to strengthen and grow the tax rolls by spurring new development.
-This new development is critical in "growing" the TIF funding by increasing the assessed value of the urban renewal area.
+This new development is critical in growing the TIF funding by increasing the assessed value of the URA.
 Redevelopment of existing buildings triggers a new assessment of the additional value added to the property whereas a new development in the area triggers a complete 100% assessment of the property at today's value.
-To be able to continue implementing the Urban Renewal Plan, the tax increment must continue to grow and in order for that to happen more impactful new development projects should be a priority.
+To be able to continue implementing the Urban Renewal Plan, the tax increment must continue to grow, and in order for that to happen more impactful new development projects should be a priority.

-This is the third year of the Cornelius URA.
-The early years of URA implementation tend to be rather modest, as the TIF revenues are small and require a few years to grow to more usable balances.
-Other than to cover minor administrative expenses the TIF revenues for the first few years are being banked in order to facilitate more robust programming in future years.
+This is the fourth year of the Cornelius URA.
+The early years of URA implementation tend to be very limited, as the TIF revenues are small and require a few years to grow.
+Other than to cover minor administrative expenses, the TIF revenues for the first few years of Cornelius's URA were being banked in order to facilitate more robust programming in future years.

-The Cornelius Urban Renewal Agency looks forward to funding a number of transformative projects to revitalize the urban renewal area and we are excited about building momentum.
-We expect to begin our projects in FY2023-2024 with developer incentive programs to assist private business and property owners to improve the aesthetic and functional appeal of their businesses and thus, cumulatively, the aesthetic quality of the Urban Renewal District as a whole.
+The Cornelius Urban Renewal Agency looks forward to funding a number of transformative projects to revitalize the URA District area and we are excited about building momentum.
+We expect to update our capital project list and re-evaluate our projected revenues during the coming year.
+If enough revenue is generated in FY2023-2024 we plan to begin work on our first project.

-Rob Drake City Manager
+Peter Brandom City Manager